-Africa is the second largest continent which comprises of different tribes who speak different languages.
+Africa is the second largest continent which comprises of different tribes who speak different Tribes language.
 African tribes and languages have been classified depending on the languages they speak .
 The classification can further be done while taking into consideration the culture and how groups migrated from place to place.

 Some languages share words and pronunciations which makes it reasonable to classify such speakers as members of a given large tribe.
 Other languages and tribes are a result of the interaction between two tribes.
 Tribes interacted during migration and gave rise to other sub-tribes that we have today.

-Below are some of the popularly used African languages.
+Below are some of the popularly used African tribes language.

 Yoruba is among the most spoken and official languages in West Africa.
 The Yoruba speakers live in Nigeria, Benin, and Togo.
 A total of 44million speakers use this language.
 The culture of the people is also an aspect that one cannot miss to discuss.
 Aside from sharing the same language, they also have traditions that are unique to them.